liveryvideo/player-react-native/README.md

 authToken=...
 ```

 - The Livery CocoaPods repository.
-Request credentials from Ex Machina, then
+Request credentials from Livery Video, then
   place them in your `~/.netrc` (create if necessary) as follows:

 ```